samervin/python-web-server/README.md

     - Allow HTTP access from your IP.
 (You'll change this later.)
     - For convenience, you can also allow port 5000 (Flask's default dev port) from your IP.
 - If you don't have a key pair, create one now.
     - Save the `.pem` file in a safe location.
+This repository's `.gitignore` will ignore `ssh-key.pem` if you want to keep it in the same place.

 To set up DNS using Route53: